PrestaShop/CLIUpgrade/README.md

-# CLIUpgrade
+# PrestaShop Upgrade Assistant CLI Application

-Symfony application containing CLI commands to handle PrestaShop upgrade
+This repository contains the CLI for the PrestaShop Upgrade Assistant, that is a tool that assists in upgrading PrestaShop instances.